Skip to content

 Hydraulic Driving

 This is achieved by adding an extra section of equal or greater displacement to the flow divider.
-The return line of this section is connected directly to tank so that it in effect works as a motor for the other sections in the flow divider thereby increasing their outlet pressures.
+The return line of this section is connected directly to tank so that it in effect works as a motor for the other sections thereby increasing their outlet pressures.

-There is a standard lead time of 6 weeks on gear and radial piston flow dividers.
-For specific models or other flow divider types, please reach out to us directly at sales@icfluid.com.
+There is a standard lead time of 4-6 weeks on gear and radial piston flow dividers with optional expedited shipping.
+For specific models, please reach out to us directly at sales@icfluid.com.

 20-30% charge